linux-system-roles/logging/README.md

    -  **If `type: elasticsearch`**, send logs to one or more remote elasticsearch or Viaq installations.
       - `name`: Name of the elasticsearch element.
       - `type`: Type of the output element.
 Optional values: `elasticsearch`, `local`, `custom_files`.
-      - `logs_collections` : List of optional logs collections, dictionaries with `name` and `state` attributes, that were pre-configured.
+      - `logs_collections` : List of optional logs collections, dictionaries with `name`, `type` and `state` attributes, that were pre-configured.
+        - `name`: Unique name of the input.
-        - `name`: The name of the pre-configured logs to collect. **Note:** Currently only ['viaq', 'viaq-k8s', 'ovirt'] are supported for the elasticsearch output.
+          `type`: The type of the pre-configured logs to collect. **Note:** Currently ['viaq', 'viaq-k8s', 'ovirt'] are supported for the elasticsearch output.

           `state`: The state of the configuration files states if they should be `present` or `absent`.
 Default to `present`.
       - `server_host`: Hostname elasticsearch is running on.